-A May 2018 article by Delaware Today highlights the growing trend toward advanced nursing degrees in Delaware; namely, the Doctor of Nursing Practice (DNP), the highest clinical degree available in nursing.
+A May 2018 article by Delaware Today highlights the growing trend toward advanced nursing degrees in Delaware; namely, the Doctor of Nursing Practice (DNP), the highest practice-focused degree available in nursing.
 As the nursing field evolves and develops and nurses take on more complex roles, the DNP is a natural choice for meeting the demands of a more challenging healthcare environment.

 And Delaware’s colleges and universities are rising to the occasion and offering more DNP programs.
 According to the article, “as the field of nursing develops specialties—much like any area of medicine—advanced nursing degree and certificate programs are on the rise in Delaware schools.”